Embedding obstructions in ${\mathbb R}^d$ from the Goodwillie-Weiss calculus and Whitney disks: Introduction

 The existence of a $\Sigma_2$-equivariant map $\conf{K}{2} \to \conf{\R^d}{2}$ is a necessary condition for the existence of a topological embedding $f\colon K\hookrightarrow \R^d$.
 To relate this discussion to our tower \eqref{eq: primitive}, let us note that it is easy to see that $T_1\emb(K, \R^d)\simeq \{*\}$, and

 Thus the condition that there exists a $\Sigma_2$-equivariant map $\conf{K}{2} \to \conf{\R^d}{2}$ is equivalent to the condition that $T_2\emb(K, \R^d)$ is non-empty.

 The van Kampen obstruction is a cohomological obstruction to the existence of such a $\Sigma_2$-equivariant map.
-It is an element of the equivariant cohomology group $H^{d}_{\Sigma_2}(\conf{K}{2}; \Z[(-1)^d])$, where the notation indicates the action of $\Sigma_2$ by $(-1)^d$ on the integers.
-It has many equivalent formulations.
+It is an element, which we denote $\vk{K}$, of the equivariant cohomology group $H^{d}_{\Sigma_2}(\conf{K}{2}; \Z[(-1)^d])$, where $\Z[(-1)^d]$ denotes the integers with the action of $\Sigma_2$ by $(-1)^d$.
+There are many ways to construct the element~$\vk{K}$.
 The original formulation of van Kampen \cite{vK} predated a formal definition of cohomology, and it was based on a geometric approach.
 Moreover, van Kampen's formulation concerned the case $2{\rm dim}(K)=d$.
-We review the formal definition of the obstruction in Section~\ref{sec: Constructing the obstruction}, and van Kampen's geometric definition in Section~\ref{sec:Whitney towers}.
+We denote the geometric version of the obstruction by $\svk{K}$.
+It is defined by counting intersections of non-adjacent cells.
+We give a homotopy-theoretic definition of the obstruction $\vk{K}$ in Section~\ref{sec: Constructing the obstruction}, and review van Kampen's geometric definition of $\svk{K}$ in Section~\ref{sec:Whitney towers}.
+The following theorem summarizes the relevant facts about the van Kampen obstruction \begin{theorem} The homotopy-theoretic obstruction~$\vk{K}$ agrees with the geometric obstruction~$\svk{K}$.
+When $2\dim(K)=d$, $\vk{K}$ is a complete obstruction for $T_2\emb(K, \R^d)$ to be non-empty.
+Furthermore, when $2\dim(K)=d\ne 4$, $\svk{K}$ (and therefore also $\vk{K}$) is a complete obstruction to $K$ being embeddable in $\R^d$ \end{theorem} This theorem is classical, though we hope that our formulation helps place it in a wider context.
+The fact that the homotopy-theoretic and the geometric formulations of the obstructions agree is explained, for example, in~\cite[Section 3]{Melikhov}.
+That the van Kampen obstruction is complete when $2\dim(K)=d> 4$ follows from the validity of the Whitney trick \cite{Shapiro, Wu}; a modern treatment may be found in \cite{FKT}.
+For $1$-complexes in $\R^2$ this follows from the Kuratowski graph planarity criterion \cite{Kuratowski} and the naturality of van Kampen’s obstruction under embeddings.
+That $\vk{K}$ is a complete obstruction to $T_2\emb(K, \R^d)$ to be non-empty follows from Lemma~\ref{lem: characterizations}.
+See also the discussion following the proof of the lemma.